 Cats are born with hunting instincts that make them chase whatever they can prey on very hard.
 These feline explorers use a lot of energy in their pursuit of prey.
 Their long sleep serves as a means of conserving their energy.
 Cat sleeping is the means of preparation for their next hunt and energy burst.
 To converse energy, cats sleep for up to 16 hours.
 Cats sleep for these long hours because the energy they get when they sleep is as important as what they get from food and water.

 While you’re wondering why cats sleep so much, one of those reasons can be related to a human-like quality.
 Like humans, cats’ sleep is affected by the weather condition of their environment.
 During cold weather or winter, cats are likely to sleep longer and more frequently than during hot weather conditions.

 In their bid to maintain their body heat, cats often search for a very warm place.
-Several cat hammocks which are suitable for your cats can be ordered here.

 Domestic animals tend to sleep longer when they’re inactive, much more gifted sleeping pets like cats.
 Being active is one of the primary instincts of cats.
 However, when they are not stimulated, they become bored.
 Felines doze off like normal people, but they sleep in a position where they can easily jump into activity.
 If there was an activity at that point, the fifteen to thirty minutes could be turned into a moment of excitement.
 If you intend to reduce the sleeping time of your cats, consider earmarking space for a catio where your cat can enjoy the company of toys during the day.